 The decision to appoint a legal guardian is not an easy one for the courts because it requires to forgo the parenting rights of biological parents and give those rights to a third person.

-Children will require a legal guardian in situations where their natural parents are incapacitated whether by illness, addiction, incarceration or other reasons for not being able or available to take care of their child.
+Children need a legal guardian when their natural parents become incapacitated.
+Illness, addiction, incarceration, or other reasons can prevent parents from being able to care for their child.

 Family courts and probate courts have jurisdiction over guardianship of children.